 3.1 Fees.
 You must pay us all applicable fees for your Services, as set out in this Agreement.

 3.2 Invoicing and payment.
 The fees for your Services are usually billed monthly in arrears, except for the fees this Agreement expressly specifies are payable in advance or by a specific date (in which case those fees will be invoiced accordingly).
-You must pay all invoices issued by us under this Agreement within 30 days of the date of invoice.
+You must pay all invoices issued by us under this Agreement within 30 days of the date of invoice, unless agreed otherwise in your Order Form.

 3.3 Disputes.
 If you genuinely dispute an invoice you do not need to pay the disputed amount until the dispute is resolved, however you must pay all undisputed amounts by their due date.